Due to COVID-19, HCA’s lobby is closed. Learn more about HCA's customer service options during the pandemic.

 On this page

-There is no cost for services provided to Medicaid families, and reduced fees for low income families enrolled in a Washington health plan.
+There is no cost for services provided to Medicaid families.
+Reduced fees are available for low-income families enrolled in a Washington health plan.

 Other health plans offer different premiums and fees for services.
 Some services at community agencies are provided on sliding-fee scales, or may offer reduced costs with private support or help from organizations like United Way.